vitessio/website/content/en/docs/21.0/user-guides/configuration-basic/collations.md

 | utf8mb4_unicode_nopad_ci | utf8mb4 | ❌ | ❌ | ❌ | ⚠️ | ⚠️ | ❌ | ❌ |
 | utf8mb4_unicode_520_nopad_ci | utf8mb4 | ❌ | ❌ | ❌ | ⚠️ | ⚠️ | ❌ | ❌ |

-### Configuring the default connection charset for a Vitess cluster
+### Configuring the Default Connection Charset for a Vitess Cluster

 **The default connection charset for a Vitess cluster is configured in your VTTablet instances** via the `--db_charset` flag.
 This flag modifies the behavior of the _connections_ that the tablet creates, not the underlying MySQL instance: it defines the charset that VTTablet uses when opening connections to MySQL.
 If the `--db_charset` flag is left empty, VTTablet will default to an `utf8mb4` charset based on the underlying MySQL version.
 For instance, MySQL 5.x will default to `utf8mb4_general_ci`, while MySQL 8.x defaults to `utf8mb4_0900_ai_ci`.
 Because the handshake packet of MySQL leaves only 1 byte to reference the charset ID, only charset IDs <= 255 are supported.